 Clean energy legislation can take different forms.
 Some legislative proposals mandate specific clean energy production goals using a regulatory approach.
 Such “clean energy standards” draw from approaches used successfully in many states.
 An example is included in the Clean Electricity Standard subtitle of the CLEAN Future Act sponsored by Representative Frank Pallone (D-NJ), which calls on retailers to hold zero-emission electricity credits for a growing percentage of the electricity consumed by its customers each year.

 Others use systems of financial incentives and disincentives to encourage progress in scaling up clean energy investments.
 An example is the Clean Electricity Payment Program (CEPP) sponsored by Senator Tina Smith (D-MN).
+The House Energy and Commerce Committee passed the Clean Electricity Performance Program (CEPP) as the first part of “Subtitle D–Energy” of the Build Back Better Act.
+Here’s a CATF explainer on the CEPP.

 Still others seek to build upon existing clean energy tax credits.
 An example is the Energy Sector Innovation Credit (ESIC) Act co-sponsored by Senators Mike Crapo (R-ID) and Sheldon Whitehouse (D-RI).